 State & Local Business Licensing Requirements

-Each state has its own regulations regarding child care licensing.
-Here you can check out your state’s information and make sure your day care center is operating according to state law.
+Each state has its own regulations regarding childcare licensing.
+Check out your state’s information and make sure your daycare center is operating according to state law.

 If you are serving food at your daycare center, you will likely need to pass a health inspection with your local health department.
 Here are some tips for faring well on a health inspection.